collabnix/kubelabs/GKE101/cloud-run.md

 From your end, using cloud run is quite simple.
 You first need to take the container that you want to run, and push it to gcr.
 You then need to deploy the image to cloud run.
 And that's it!
 A simple two step process to get your container up and running in Cloud Run.
 This is the same number of steps it took you to start a GKE cluster, except with Cloud Run you don't have to manage a cluster after you set it up.

+Now let's go ahead with a Cloud Run lab.
+You can do the lab using the gcloud SDK if you have it installed on your machine, or using the cloud shell.

 Cloud run is a cloud service similar to other services GCP makes available.
 Therefore, you need to first enable the Cloud Run API.
 You could do this using the GCP console, or using the CLI/SDK:

 ```